 THC’s mission is to massage that CB1 receptor into a merry, serene lull.
 For a long time, CBD was considered an antagonist to THC.
 It’s presence in cannabis was thought to only diminish the effectiveness of the THC, which lead cultivators to drive down its presence in the plant and push for higher levels of the good stuff.

-One byproduct of THC and CBD’s yin and yang relationship was that CBD got some recognition as useful tool to bring you down from the clouds.
+One byproduct of THC and CBD’s yin and yang relationship was that CBD got some recognition as a useful tool to bring you down from the clouds.

 The First Official Study into CBD to Bring Down Your High